-MM2 MM2 Rep ID Name / Organisati on Summary of Representation Council Response Action(s) Required 0041 Ian Smith, Historic England MM2 Objective 3 - Sound The Glossary to the NPPF makes it clear that, in terms of the historic environment, "conservation" is the process of managing change to ta heritage asset in a way which sustains and "where appropriate" enhances its significance.
-Therefore, in terms of the historic environment, enhancement should only be pursued where it is appropriate in order to better reveal the significance of that particular asset.
-Objective 3 amend to read:- "and, where appropriate, enhances the District's environmental assets" environmental assets and human health, which will be used to refuse applications for development proposals which do not adequately demonstrate this safeguarding.
-The Council therefore do not consider this modification necessary.
-The Council is of the opinion the enhancement of the Historic Environment should only be made where appropriate and thus the recommended modification shall be put forward. "and, where appropriate, enhances the District's environmental assets"
+MM2 Rep ID Name / Organisati on Summary of Representation Council Response Action(s) Required 0041 Ian Smith, Historic England MM2 Objective 3 - Sound The Glossary to the NPPF makes it clear that, in terms of the historic environment, "conservation" is the process of managing change to ta heritage asset in a way which sustains and "where appropriate" enhances its significance.
+Therefore, in terms of the historic environment, enhancement environmental assets and human health, which will be used to refuse applications for development proposals which do not adequately demonstrate this safeguarding.
+The Council therefore do not consider this modification necessary.The Council is of the opinion the enhancement of the Historic Environment should only be made where "and , where appropriate enhances the District's environmental assets" should only be pursued where it is appropriate in order to better reveal the significance of that particular asset.
+Objective 3 amend to read:- "and, where appropriate, enhances the District's environmental assets" appropriate and thus the recommended modification shall be put forward.